gruns/ImmortalDB/README.md

 npm run build
 ```

-to build production versions `immortal-db.js` and `immortal-db.min.js`
+to produce production versions `immortal-db.js` and `immortal-db.min.js`
 in `dist/`.